brandonmendoza1/superstore-analytics-project/README.md

 This variable captures **order fulfillment delay**, an important operational performance metric

 ## 📈 Regression Analysis

-### Objective
-The objective of the regression analysis was to explore which customer and order characteristics are associated with variation in order fulfillment speed, as measured by **OrderLagDays**.

-Rather than predicting outcomes for deployment, the model was used as an **exploratory analytical tool** to better understand relationships within the data and identify variables that may contribute to fulfillment delays.

-### Dummy Variables & Modeling
+To formally evaluate drivers of order fulfillment delay, I constructed a multiple linear regression model with **OrderLagDays** as the dependent variable.

-- Categorical variables (such as customer segment) were converted into **dummy variables** to allow inclusion in the regression model
-- A multiple linear regression model was run using Excel’s Analysis ToolPak
-- Model outputs were evaluated using:
+Categorical variables (including shipping mode, customer segment, and region) were converted into **dummy variables** to allow for structured comparison across categories while holding other factors constant.
+The regression was run using Excel’s Analysis ToolPak, and model outputs were evaluated based on coefficient direction, statistical significance (p-values), and overall model fit.
-  - Coefficient direction and magnitude
-  - Statistical significance (p-values)
-  - Overall model fit

-This approach allowed for structured comparison across customer segments and order attributes while controlling for multiple variables simultaneously.
+This modeling approach enabled simultaneous control across customer, geographic, and order-level attributes, allowing the analysis to isolate which factors were meaningfully associated with fulfillment delay.

 ## 💡 Key Insights
 - **Shipping mode is the primary variable associated with fulfillment delay** in this model.
-Same Day, First Class, and Second Class shipping options are all statistically significant and are associated with fewer **OrderLagDays** relative to the baseline shipping method.
+Same Day, First Class, and Second Class shipping options are all statistically significant and are associated with fewer **OrderLagDays** relative to the baseline shipping method (Standard Class).
-- **Customer segment variables** (Consumer, Corporate, Home Office) are not statistically significant, suggesting that customer type alone does not meaningfully explain variation in fulfillment speed once shipping method is accounted for.
+- **Customer segment variables** (Consumer, Corporate, Home Office) are not statistically significant, suggesting that customer type does not meaningfully explain variation in fulfillment speed once shipping method is accounted for.
 - **Geographic variables** (East, West, South) are also not statistically significant, indicating that regional differences do not appear to drive fulfillment delays in this dataset.
-- **Order-level characteristics**, including quantity, discount usage, and holiday timing, do not show significant relationships with fulfillment delay in the presence of shipping method controls.
+- **Order-level characteristics**, including quantity, discount usage, and holiday timing, do not show significant relationships with fulfillment delay when controlling for shipping method.
-- Overall, the regression results suggest that **fulfillment performance is driven more by operational choices (shipping method) than by customer demographics or order attributes**.
+- Overall, the results suggest that **fulfillment performance is driven more by operational decisions (shipping method) than by customer demographics or order attributes**.

-These findings are exploratory and highlight shipping method as the most relevant operational lever for further investigation.
+These findings are exploratory and highlight shipping method as the most relevant operational lever for further analysis and visualization.

 ---